Nide17/UniqueInt/README.md

    ##### __Usage:__

-    * Compile the program using the command `g++ UniqueInt.cpp -o UniqueInt`
+    * Include the UniqueInt.h header file in your code.
-    * Run the program using the command `./UniqueInt input.txt output.txt`
+    * Create an object of the UniqueInt class.
-    * The program will read the input file and write the first unique integer to the output file.
+    * Call the processFile method on the object, passing in the file paths for the input and output files as arguments.